angularsen/UnitsNet/README.md

 ```

 #### QuantityInfo - Information about a quantity
-`QuantityInfo` makes it easy to enumerate names, units, types and values for the quantity type.
+`QuantityInfo` makes it easy to get names, units, types and values for a quantity.
 This is useful for populating lists of quantities and units for the user to choose.

 ```c#